Skip to content

 }

-The GraphQL integration can be disabled by returning false from the wp_parsely_enable_graphql_support filter.
+You may disable the GraphQL integration by returning false from the wp_parsely_enable_graphql_support filter.

 // Disable all GraphQL output from the Parse.ly plugin.